-The purpose of this introduction is to place the present tutorial in the context of my other books on software development and possible lectures and self study.
+The purpose of this introduction is to place the present primer in the context of my other books [18, 19, 20] on software development and possible lectures and self-study.

-&lt;sup>13 See Appendix Sect.
+&lt;sup>12 See Appendix Sect.
 C.12 on page 196.

-Chapter 2 Kai Sørlander's Philosophy
+Kai Sørlander's Philosophy

-Definition 1 .
-Philosophy is the study of general and fundamental questions, such as those about existence, reason, knowledge, values, mind, and language.
+Definition 1 Philosophy is the study of general and fundamental questions, such as those about existence, reason, knowledge, values, mind, and language